4 Minute Read

 - Durability.
 Woven labels tend to last longer than printed ones.
 After all, they’re carefully stitched as opposed to printed so they’re more resistant to being put through a wash and repeatedly handled.

 - Professional quality.
 You’ll notice that a lot of high-end fashion brands tend to use woven labels as opposed to printed ones.
 That’s because they give off a more luxurious impression and make your garments appear to be more expensive.
 But printed labels done right offer the same professional look on lightweight garments too.

 - Intricacy of design.
 Brand names, contact details and website addresses are usually what you expect from a woven label - but if they’re of big enough size, pretty intricate designs can be woven on to a label.
 Whereas printed labels are capable of combining hundreds of different colours together in a small place to produce intricate and advanced designs.

-Woven and printed labels are just two of the options you can choose from when you request a quote from us.
-From swing tickets to embroidered badges, whatever your brand needs, our experienced and talented team are on hand to reach a creative solution.
-Follow the link below to request a quote now.
+Then you've come to the right place.
+From printed labels and swing tickets to embroidered badges and eco polybags, whatever your brand needs, our experienced and talented team are on hand to reach a creative solution.
+Follow the link below to see the full sustainable range.